Regions and Municipalities

-Regional political organization, as all structuring elements of Chinese society, reflects the dual, Party / State, organization.
+As with all structuring elements of Chinese society, regional political organization reflects the dual Party / State organization.

-The Secretary of the regional CPC Committee comes number 1 in regional hierarchy, followed by the head of the regional government as number 2.
+The Secretary of the regional CPC Committee comes number 1 in the regional hierarchy, followed by the head of the provincial government as number 2.
 The deputy secretary of the regional CPC Committee comes as number 3.

-Under his leadership, regional government work is supervised by a varying number of vice-governors (or vice-chairmen or deputy mayors).
+Under his leadership, regional government work is supervised by various number of vice-governors (or vice-chairmen or deputy mayors).

-Regional governments mirror organization of the Central Government (except for regulatory administrations) with Departments corresponding to the different ministries (Finance, Indutry and Information Technologies, Science and Technology, …) ; a regional DRC (Development and Reform Commission) overseeing regional impact infrastructure projects ; and a SASAC (Sate-owned Supervision and Administration Commission) overseeing SOEs (State-Owned Enterprises) controled by the regional government.
+Regional governments mirror the organization of the Central Government (except for regulatory administrations) with Departments corresponding to the different ministries (Finance, Industry and Information Technologies, Science and Technology, …); a regional DRC (Development and Reform Commission) overseeing regional impact infrastructure projects; and a SASAC (Sate-owned Supervision and Administration Commission) overseeing SOEs (State-Owned Enterprises) controlled by the regional government.